 SPC 2608: Public Speaking

-‡ Up to one special topics class focused on professional communication or writing, from any department, approved by the PTWC Director.
+3 In addition to the elective courses listed here, students may take one 3 credit special topics class focused on professional or technical communication, from any department, approved by the PTWC director.

 Why would I want a Professional and Technical Writing Certificate?